 Aryln Bolton, Associate Mindfulness Teacher:

-Arlyn has been employed in the social care field and voluntary sector for over 10 years, working to support people with homelessness, poor mental health and addictions.
-She is an experienced practitioner who has delivered group work programmes in these areas and has amalgamated her experience to work in private practice as a counsellor and as a mindfulness trainer.
-She is passionate about both these area and the way they can contribute to change and growth through the development of our inner resources.
-Mindfulness was introduced to Arlyn while undertaking a diploma in therapeutic counselling in 2011 and then she went on to complete the MBSR with Everyday Mindfulness Scotland and her Adult teacher training and the Youth Mindfulness programme in 2016 and teaches mindfulness to adults and to children.
-Arlyn is strongly committed to helping individuals develop their own relationship to mindfulness so that it is personally and professionally relevant.
-Mindfulness has taught Arlyn to be a mindful parent and she enjoys the aspect of bringing her attention to today, right now, to enjoy the precious moments for what they are.
+Arlyn has been employed in the social care field and voluntary sector for over 10 years, working to support people with their homelessness, mental health and addiction.
+She is an experienced practitioner who has delivered group work programmes in these areas and has amalgamated her experience to work in private practice as a counsellor and mindfulness trainer.
+She is passionate about the way mindfulness can contribute to personal change and growth through the development of our inner resources.
+Mindfulness was introduced to Arlyn while undertaking a diploma in therapeutic counselling in 2011 and she went on to complete the MBSR with Everyday Mindfulness Scotland and her Adult teacher training and the Youth Mindfulness programme in 2016.
+She teaches mindfulness to adults and to children and is strongly committed to helping individuals develop their own relationship to mindfulness so that it is personally and professionally relevant to them.

 George Gillen, Associate Mindfulness Teacher: